adambard/learnxinyminutes-docs/python3.html.markdown

 # Python offers a fundamental abstraction called the Iterable.
 # An iterable is an object that can be treated as a sequence.
-# The object returned the range function, is an iterable.
+# The object returned by the range function, is an iterable.

 filled_dict = {"one": 1, "two": 2, "three": 3}
 our_iterable = filled_dict.keys()